AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ---

-+ *I want be able to edit or delete any recipes that I have already uploaded.*
++ *I want to be able to edit or delete any recipes that I have already uploaded.*

 From the account page, a logged in user has access to all of their recipes.
 From there, the user can hover over any of the recipes and they are presented with the edit or delete options: